-- Wash the aubergine and cut them into 5 mm thick slices.
+- Wash the eggplants and cut them into 5 mm thick slices.

-- Arrange the aubergine slices in a colander with a good sprinkle of coarse salt in between the layers, put a plate on top of the aubergines then place a weight over the plate.
-Leave the aubergines on the sink for about 30 minutes, they will be less bitter and biting.
+- Arrange the eggplant slices in a colander with a good sprinkle of coarse salt in between the layers, put a plate on top of the eggplants then place a weight over the plate.
+Leave the eggplants on the sink for about 30 minutes, they will be less bitter and biting.

 - After this time, rinse all your slices under running water and arrange them on a towel.
 Pat them dry.

-- Scoop some flour into a bowl and coat the aubergine slices, shaking off the excess flour from each slice.
+- Scoop some flour into a bowl and coat the eggplant slices, shaking off the excess flour from each slice.

 - Meanwhile heat the frying oil in a large pan: the best ones are those shaped like a wok: you will use less frying oil.

-- Deep fry the aubergines in batches.
+- Deep fry the eggplants in batches.
 Let them brown on both sides, it takes about 5 minutes.
-When the aubergines are golden and crisp, place them in a dish with some layer of kitchen paper, so that the excess oil is absorbed.
-Season lightly the aubergines with salt (lightly! they have already been under salt for 30 minutes! believe me when I say it's better to taste them to see how much salt they need, it is not much of a sacrifice).
-Deep fry all the aubergines.
+When the eggplants are golden and crisp, place them in a dish with some layer of kitchen paper, so that the excess oil is absorbed.
+Season lightly the eggplants with salt (lightly! they have already been under salt for 30 minutes! believe me when I say it's better to taste them to see how much salt they need, it is not much of a sacrifice).
+Deep fry all the eggplants.

 - Finally time has come to make the melanzane alla parmigiana.
-Choose your favourite baking dish (about 30 x 20 cm) and spread a few tablespoons of tomato sauce on the bottom.
+Take a 30 x 20 cm baking dish and spread a few tablespoons of tomato sauce on the bottom.

 - Serve the parmigiana warm or, even better, let it cool down completely and warm it again in the evening or the next day, it will be even more tasty.

 These are some of the recipes for melanzane alla parmigiana that I found on line and that I liked: